carolineledbetter/Capstone-Project/Docs/readme.md

 Capstone Proposal.pdf | contains the submitted proposal for the capstone course at Colorado School of Public Health Paper.bib | contains the bibliography for the final paper.
-Journal-of-nutrition.csl | contains information for the Journal of Nutrition style guide.
+Journal-of-nutrition.csl | contains information for the Journal of Nutrition style guide. american-medical-association.csl | contains information for the AMA style guide.